ExtendRealityLtd/VRTK/README.md

 The interactable objects require a collider to activate the trigger and a rigidbody to pick them up and move them around the game world.

-It is also possible to set a default Touch Highlight Colour on the Controller, so any interactable object that is set to Highlight On Touch and doesn't have a local highlight colour will be highlighted with this global colour.
+It is possible to set a default Touch Highlight Colour on the Controller, so any interactable object that is set to Highlight On Touch and doesn't have a local highlight colour will be highlighted with this global colour.
 It's also possible to have a different global touch colour per controller.

+The controller model can be hidden upon an interaction with an object, ticking the `Hide Controller On Touch` or `Hide Controller On Grab` parameter on the script will ensure the controller model is hidden when the interactable object is being touched or grabbed.

 There are also a number of events emitted by the Controller Interaction
 script: